 The conference will continue until August 26th with topics to be discussed including: truth commissions as instruments to redress past crimes and tools to promote human rights principles; international standards in developing laws governing such commissions, and their creation; organization, administration, challenges and successes in the different countries such as South Africa, Sierra Leone, Liberia, Kenya, and Peru.

-Founded in 1917 in Philadelphia, PA in the US, the American Friends Service Committee (AFSC) is a Quaker organization that works internationally in the areas of peace, social justice and humanitarian service.
+Founded in 1917 in Philadelphia PA, the American Friends Service Committee (AFSC) is a Quaker organization that works internationally in the areas of peace, social justice and humanitarian service.
 In 2005, AFSC was officially accredited by the Government of Burundi.
 Since 2008, it has been hosting similar conferences and events, including those on mediating elections-related conflicts and a study tour to Sierra Leone on peaceful elections.